 Mitsui conducts risk management for food safety and security, promoting compliance with laws and regulations and encouraging proper labeling through its monthly Food Safety Seminar for employees of Mitsui and our affiliated companies.
-The seminar was launched in October 2002 and has been held a total of 220 times as of March 2022.
-The table below summarizes the content of the seminars that were held during the financial period ending March 31, 2022, and the number of attendees to each.
-A total of 698 employees from our company and our affiliated companies attended the seminars over this period.
+The seminar was launched in October 2002 and has been held a total of 231 times as of March 2023.
+The table below summarizes the content of the seminars that were held during the financial period ended March 2022, and the number of attendees to each.
+A cumulative total of 707 employees from our company and our affiliated companies attended the seminars over this period.

-Food Safety Seminar (FY Mar/2022)
+Food Safety Seminar (FY Mar/2023)